 FIT's four residence halls provide traditional-style and apartment-style accommodations.
-Traditional residence hall style rooms have shared bathrooms, and students in these rooms are required to have a meal plan through the college's dining services.
-Apartment-style accommodations are available in all four residence halls; a meal plan is not required for students in apartments—see: fitnyc.edu/residentiallife.
+Traditional residence hall–style rooms have shared bathrooms, and students in these rooms are required to have a meal plan through the college's dining services.
+Apartment-style accommodations are available in all four residence halls; a meal plan is required for all new students and a declining balance plan is required for all returning students—see: fitnyc.edu/residentiallife.

 Charges vary according to type of accommodation and building.
 Rates for housing and meal plan are subject to ratification by the Board of Trustees.

-Typical charges for resident students as of Fall 2017 are:
+Typical charges for resident students as of spring 2022 are: